 Table of Contents

-Montessori cards and counters activities are a basic mathematics practice that helps young children develop initial counting skills and introspect them to asymmetrical and even numbers.
+Montessori cards and counters activities are a basic mathematics practice that helps young children to develop initial counting skills and self-examine them to odd and even numbers.
 This is an attractive, one-handed activity designed for use in Montessori or at home.
 Using number cards and small counters, it helps children learn about numbers, volume, sequencing, and the concept of dividing numbers into equal parts.
 This simple but powerful activity performs basic functions for a deeper understanding of mathematics because children grow.

 Start your journey to becoming a certified Montessori teacher!
 Get free Demo Here!